melaniebrgr/learning-computer-science/05-system-design/02-frameworks-and-metaframeworks/server-component-app/README.md

 };
 ```

+The this JSX JSON (JSX AST?) is transformed to HTML output and sent over the wire.

 ## Server-side rendering (SSR)

 So, stepwise what happens is,

 1. **Step 1: Loading**
-    1. Execute `server.js` node file with a custom loader with plugin, `@babel/plugin-transform-react-jsx`, which
+    1. Execute the `server.js` node file with a custom loader with plugin, `@babel/plugin-transform-react-jsx`
-    2. Apply `@babel/plugin-transform-react-jsx`, to insert a jsx module import, remove the <> brackets and replace them with jsx function calls with children objects arguments.
+    2. Apply `@babel/plugin-transform-react-jsx`, to insert a jsx-runtime module import, remove the <> brackets and replace them with jsx function calls with children objects arguments.
 2. **Step 3: Executing**
     1. Execute the transformed file in Node.
 The `jsx` function calls produce the JSON structure of the component tree.
     2. A custom `renderJSXToHTML` then converts this to HTML.